 We sell vehicles to daily rental car companies subject to guaranteed repurchase options.
 These vehicles are accounted for as operating leases.
 At the time of sale, the proceeds are recorded as deferred revenue in Accrued liabilities and deferred revenue.
 The difference between the proceeds and the guaranteed repurchase amount is recognized in Automotive revenues over an average term of eight months, using a straight-line method.
 The cost of the vehicles is recorded in Net investment in operating leases and the difference between the cost of the vehicle and the estimated auction value is depreciated in Automotive cost of sales over the term of the lease.
-Any difference between the sold at auction.
+Any difference between the estimated auction value and the auction sale proceeds is recognized in Automotive revenues at the time the vehicle is sold at auction.
 At December 31, 2011 and 2010, we recorded \$1.5 billion and \$1.4 billion as deferred revenue, respectively.
 See Note 8 for additional information.